MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 First Run
 =========

-Now you have installed MCDR, it's time to run it for the first time...?
+Now you have installed MCDR, it's time to run it for the first time

 .. note::